farm2440/ciback/README.md

 ciback = CIscoBACKup
+This Python program downloads configuration backup from multiple Cisco IOS devices.

+ciback.py - uses Telnet for transport.
+Credentials and IP addresses  are in single XML files

 This Python script downloads configuration backup from multiple Cisco IOS devices and a bash script is generated.
 This script performs git commit for those configurations